rramos/rramos.github.io.src/source/_posts/ChromeProxy.md

 ## Requirements

-### Configure you local tunnel
+### Configure your local tunnel

 You require a tunnel configuration setup.
 For Linux i recommend setting this up in your `.ssh/config` file.
 I'll give some examples, if you have interest on expanding you `./ssh/config` check the next article ill go in depth with it.
 There are also other tools such as [gSTM](https://sourceforge.net/projects/gstm/) tool.

-So let's begging to create our reverse tunnel
+So let's begin to create our reverse tunnel

 ```
 ssh -R 19999:localhost:22 sourceuser@remoteip